I Spent the Past Week in Milan—These 8 Trends Are Going to Be Big

 (Image credit: Launchmetrics)

-Some labels stand head and shoulders above the rest, having been purveyors of this kind of luxury for decades: Max Mara's clean lines and even cleaner palette, Tod's sophisticated workwear and Loro Piana's impeccable tailoring and knitwear set the blueprint for what a wardrobe with longevity looks like.
+Some labels stand head and shoulders above the rest, having been purveyors of this kind of luxury for decades: Max Mara's clean lines and even cleaner palette, Tod's sophisticated workwear and Loro Piana's impeccable tailoring and knitwear all set the blueprint for a wardrobe with longevity.

 That's not to say that trends weren't abundant—they were!
 The overarching theme?
-A lightness and sweetness that ran through many of the collections with featherlight fabrics (think chiffon, lace, gauzy organzas) and the most heavenly of colour palettes (washed-out pastels, neutrals and plenty of subtle whites and off-whites) were whipped up into flirty, slinky, billowing-in-the-wind kind of dresses.
-Tailoring came loose-fitting and elegant, while statement skirts played a main character, paired with more casual tops for that Milanese dressed-up but not-too-dressed-up aesthetic.
+A lightness and sweetness that ran through many of the collections with featherlight fabrics (think chiffon, lace and gauzy organzas) and the most heavenly of colour palettes (washed-out pastels, neutrals and plenty of subtle whites and off-whites) were whipped up into flirty, slinky, billowing-in-the-wind kind of dresses.
+Tailoring came loose-fitting and elegant, whilst statement skirts played the main character, paired with more casual tops for that Milanese dressed-up-but-not-too-dressed-up aesthetic.

 So, let's get into it.
-Here are the eight trends I noticed from the spring/summer 2025 runways during Milan Fashion Week.
+Here are the eight trends I noticed on the S/S 25 runways at Milan Fashion Week.

 Soft Shades

-Pistachio green, plaster pink, limoncello yellow… the colour palette for the majority of Milan Fashion Week was soft, sweet and undeniably summer-ready.
-Rendered often in semi-opaque chiffons, liquid satins or the finest silks, the colours were worn solo and together to create effect.
+Pistachio green, plaster pink, limoncello yellow… the colour palette across the majority of MFW shows was soft, sweet and undeniably summer-ready.
+Rendered often in semi-opaque chiffons, liquid satins or the finest silks, the colours were worn solo and together to great effect.

 pastel colours at milan fashion week spring summer 2025